tomzx/ofocus-format/README.md

 `Interval format` is @periodduration (@1d, @1w, @1m, @1y)

 The `rank` appears to be a global value shared by all data types.
-It is a big-endian number used to sort entries within their brances of the OmniFocus tree, from lowest rank to highest rank.
+It is a [little-endian](https://en.wikipedia.org/wiki/Endianness) number used to sort entries within their branches of the OmniFocus tree, from lowest rank to highest rank.
+For example, a rank like `1409286144` is the binary number `1010100000000000000000000000000`, which when interpreted as a little-endian number is `84` (base 10).
+Whether OmniFocus interprets the format this way is arguable, as ranks can still be sorted in their original form.

 ## Reference